-Also offered Online and at the following Continuing Education Centers: Nashua, Salem, Portsmouth, and Brunswick Maine.
+Also offered Online and at the following Continuing Education Centers: Manchester, Nashua, Salem, Portsmouth, and Brunswick, Maine through a blend of online and classroom courses.

-This certificate program prepares students to manage compensation and employee relations and administer employee benefits.
+This Certificate Program prepares students to manage compensation and employee relations and administer employee benefits.
 It equips M.B.A.-degree holders with the skills needed for managerial positions in human resources across industries.